hashicorp/terraform-website/content/source/docs/extend/best-practices/index.html.md

 configuration management systems, et. al).
 While each provider is unique, over the years we’ve accumulated some patterns that should be adhered to, to ensure a consistent user experience when using Terraform for any given provider.
-Listed below are a few best practices we’ve found that generally apply most Providers, with a brief description of each, and link to read more.
+Listed below are a few best practices we’ve found that generally apply to most Providers, with a brief description of each, and link to read more.
 Each practice is also linked in navigation on the left.